 If you have only one cat at home, how about adopting a second cat which is great for so many reasons.
 You are saving another cat’s life while enriching the life of your cat at home.
 If there are two cats, they are more likely to play together all day long and be more awake during the day and subsequently more tired at night.

 Make sure to have a play session with your kitty right before you go to bed

 If you can get in the habit of having a play session with your kitty an hour or so before going to bed, this will help tire him out.
-Throw some mice around and see if he runs after it.
+Throw some toy mice around and see if he runs after them.
 Use a fishing rod toy or whatever it takes to get him active.
 Take a break and then try again.